intel/dffml/docs/arch/alice/discussion/0023/index.md

 - Alice should be able to work on any project as a remote developer
   - She should be able to make changes to projects following the branch by abstraction methodology
+  - When she works on a github issue she'll comment what commands she tries and what files she modifies with diffs
 - Alice will maintain a system which allows her to respond to asynchronous messages
   - Likely a datastore with the ability to listen for changes
   - Changes would be additions of messages from different sources (email, chat, etc.)